 In addition to checking your battery usage and adjusting your display setting, to save the life of your battery you should also try to manage your GPS and location settings.
 You may have noticed before how quickly your battery drains when you’re using Google Maps or Waze.
 That’s because your phone is constantly checking and updating your location and syncing it with the app to give you updated information.
 This takes a lot of power.

 Some apps even use location services when they’re only running in the background.
 Disabling location services for these apps will help your battery life and boost your privacy.
 You won’t be able to turn off location services for your applications with just one swipe.
 Instead, you’ll need to check apps individually by going to Settings > Apps & Notifications > App Permissions > Locations.
 Here you can see and adjust which apps have location service permissions.

-Enabling “Power Save” Mode
+Enable “Power Save” Mode on Android

 Even with all these tricks, a battery charge doesn’t hold forever.
 When you’re getting into the red, there’s one last thing to try, and that is enabling “Power Save” mode.
 Going into power save mode causes your phone to automatically adjust and turn off or minimize certain auxiliary functions.
 You can also change your settings so that your phone enters power save mode earlier.